Reviews and Testimonials

 3. You Feel Comfortable and Well-Informed

-Once you’ve confirmed that your surgeon is qualified and trained, the best way you can choose the right surgeon for you is to ensure that you leave your initial consultation well-informed and with a good feeling about your surgeon.
+Once you’ve confirmed that your surgeon is qualified and trained, the best way you can choose the right surgeon for you is to ensure that you leave your initial consultation well-informed about your surgeon.

-You should feel like you know everything about the procedure, its benefits, the risks involved as well as any options you have.
-You should always feel as though your surgeon has listened to you and understood your goals and wishes for your surgery.
+You should feel like you are educated about the procedure, its benefits, the risks involved, as well as any options you have.
+You should always feel as though your surgeon has listened to you and understood your surgery goals for your surgery.

 The Best Solution is to Always Educate Yourself